en de

 Brian has been part of the Le Petit Chef team since day 1.
 As Vice President Marketing, he always initiates new projects to further develop and enrich the show.

-Victoria, named for Queen Victoria, is full of historic beauty.
-Known for its quality of life, great food, famous whale watching spots, vibrant arts and culture scene, it is also a major tourist spot.
-Because of the location to the ocean, a wide variety of seafood restaurants and other exciting foodie spots are worth a visit.
+Victoria, named after Queen Victoria, is full of historic beauty.
+Known for its quality of life, great food, famous whale-watching spots, and a vibrant arts and culture scene, it is also a major tourist destination.
+Because of its proximity to the ocean, a wide variety of seafood restaurants and other exciting foodie spots are worth a visit.
+We show you the best restaurants in Victoria, BC.

 5 Reasons Why You Need to Visit Le Petit Chef